top of page

 However, the 2021 review (Taylor et al.) concludes that other soy ingredients with low protein content such as soy lecithin, the potential impact on Ige allergic individuals (direct ingestion) needs to be properly demonstrated before it can be confidently recommended to be safe to be eaten directly by persons with a soy allergy.

-UNITED STATES PERSPECTIVE: highly refined soybean oil and certain uses of soy lecithin are exempt from source labelling.
+UNITED STATES PERSPECTIVE (does not apply to Australia): highly refined soybean oil and certain uses of soy lecithin are exempt from source labelling.

 SOY FIBRE